Login

 Learning Objectives

-• Recognize the role of Innovation in developing business models, products and services
+- recognise the role of innovation in the development of business models, products and services and in sustainability

 KNOWLEDGE AND UNDERSTANDING: